Protecting & Restoring The Most Endangered Rainforest On Earth

 More

-Ecuador Where We Work Approximately 98% of Ecuador’s coastal forest has already been lost.
+blank blank blank Ecuador blank Where We Work Approximately 98% of Ecuador’s coastal forest has already been lost.
 It is one of the most endangered tropical ecosystems on earth.
 The Jama-Coaque Reserve (JCR) protects one of the last major remnants of rainforest and cloud forest in this critically-threatened region.
-JCR is located in the heart of the Tumbes-Chocó-Magdalena Biodiversity hotspot, about 10 km south of the equator line and 5 km inland from the Pacific Ocean.
-Jama-Coaque Reserve Repeat Ecuador Where We Work Approximately 98% of Ecuador’s coastal forest has already been lost.
+JCR is located in the heart of the Tumbes-Chocó-Magdalena Biodiversity hotspot, about 10 km south of the equator line and 5 km inland from the Pacific Ocean. blank blank Jama-Coaque Reserve Repeat blank blank blank Ecuador blank Where We Work Approximately 98% of Ecuador’s coastal forest has already been lost.
 It is one of the most endangered tropical ecosystems on earth.
 The Jama-Coaque Reserve (JCR) protects one of the last major remnants of rainforest and cloud forest in this critically-threatened region.
-JCR is located in the heart of the Tumbes-Chocó-Magdalena Biodiversity hotspot, about 10 km south of the equator line and 5 km inland from the Pacific Ocean.
-Jama-Coaque Reserve Repeat
+JCR is located in the heart of the Tumbes-Chocó-Magdalena Biodiversity hotspot, about 10 km south of the equator line and 5 km inland from the Pacific Ocean. blank blank Jama-Coaque Reserve Repeat

 blank